 1. Identify your core (and unique) value points.

 - Take an objective view of your community.
-Are you providing what your current patients need?
+Are you providing what your current residents need?
 Have you faltered in providing specific needs, or have you been able to develop new offerings?

 - Get an outside perspective.
 How do your residents and their families view you?
 Do they see you as a cutting-edge community or an affordable advantage?
 Why did they choose you?